TABLE OF CONTENTS

 Between spouses and former spouses

-In this request, the instigating party must designate the court in which the action is being brought, identify the parties, indicate their names, places of residence or offices and, where possible, their occupations and places of work, set out the form of proceedings, explain the facts and legal reasons forming the grounds for the action, make the request and declare the amount involved in the case.
+In this request, the filing party must designate the court in which the action is being brought, identify the parties, indicate their names, places of residence or offices and, where possible, their occupations and places of work, set out the form of proceedings, explain the facts and legal reasons forming the grounds for the action, make the request and declare the amount involved in the case.
 At the end of the application, the list of witnesses is submitted and the other evidence requested.
-Documents showing evidence of prior payment of the initial court fee and power of attorney must be attached to the request if the party is represented by a lawyer.
+Documents showing evidence of prior payment of the initial court fee and power of attorney must be attached to the request, if represented by a lawyer.
 Alternatively, a document proving that legal aid has been granted may be attached.

 4 Can a request be made on behalf of a relative (if yes, what grade), or a child?